Alcatel-Lucent: Awards and distinctions

+In 2014, the company was named Industry Group Leader in the Technology Hardware & Equipment sector in the Dow Jones Sustainability Indices review, and was listed in the Thomson Reuters Top 100 Global Innovators for the fourth consecutive year.

 Lawsuits

 Violations of the U.S. Foreign Corrupt Practices Act

 In December 2010, Alcatel-Lucent agreed to pay a total settlement of $137 million for bribing officials in Costa Rica, Honduras, Malaysia and Taiwan in violation of the U.S. Foreign Corrupt Practices Act (FCPA).
 The U.S. Securities and Exchange Commission (SEC) alleged that Alcatel retained consultants to funnel bribes of over $8 million to government officials in order to obtain and retain lucrative telecommunications contracts.
 Alcatel admitted that it made profits of approximately $48 million as a result of the bribes and was ordered to pay $45 million to settle charges with the SEC and a further $92 million to settle the criminal charges brought by the U.S. Department of Justice (DOJ).

 Alcatel-Lucent v.
 Microsoft

 Lucent Technologies filed suit against Gateway and Dell, claiming they had violated patents on MP3, MPEG and other technologies developed by Bell Labs, a division of predecessor company American Telephone & Telegraph.
 Microsoft voluntarily joined the lawsuit in April 2003, and Alcatel was added after it acquired Lucent.

 The first part of the case involved two audio coding patents that Alcatel-Lucent claimed were infringed by Microsoft's Windows Media Player application.
 Alcatel-Lucent won the trial and $1.52 billion in damages, but the judge granted Microsoft's motion for judgment and new trial.
 Alcatel-Lucent appealed.

 In the second part of the case, the judge ruled that Microsoft had not violated Alcatel-Lucent's patents relating to speech recognition and the case was therefore dismissed before going to trial.
 Alcatel-Lucent intended to appeal.

 The third part of the case, involving several user interface-related patents, began on 21 May 2013.

 Additional patent infringement cases, some filed by Microsoft and some filed by Alcatel-Lucent, are pending in the United States.